HeapSpace/vdb2016/content/speakers/index.md

           - "Whilst open sourcing a language is nothing new, Apple's unprecedented step has caused massive excitement and activity for this new language, with a flurry of development and contributions."
           - "In this presentation I would like to explore the current potential of Swift and what's going to be possible in the future."
         long:
-          - "Whilst open sourcing a language is nothing new, Apple's unprecedented step has caused massive excitement and activity for this new language, with a flurry of development and contributions."
-          - "In this presentation I would like to explore the current potential of Swift and what's going to be possible in the future."
           - "I will cover:"
           - "• What can be accomplished with 'open' Swift"
           - "• What's missing from 'open' Swift"